ssire/case-tracker-manual/doc/supergrid.md

       ...
     </item>

-It will use the precise *persons-search.xhtml* mesh that will be generated and recorded to the `mesh` collection by the *Install* button of the Supergrid simulator.

-By default when `Template` is missing it is assumed to be mapped onto the `/templates/name` URL where name is the name of the formular XML definition file with no suffix *xml*.
-You still need to explicitely declare the corresponding template resource in the application mapping.
+If `Template` is missing it is assumed to be mapped onto the `/templates/name` URL where name is the name of the formular XML definition file with no suffix *xml*.
+You still need to explicitly declare the corresponding mapping entry in the application mapping.

 ### Epilogue

-To understand the role of the `site:field` function of the `epilogue.xql` script let's consider a formular XML definition file with a field identified with a *country* key :
+To understand the role of the *site:field* function of the `epilogue.xql` script let's consider a formular XML definition file with a field identified with a *country* key :

     <Field Key="country" Tag="Country" Gap="1">Country</Field>